 Uploading files from Google Docs

-Obviously the ideal is to move the document from Google Docs to the Library - download it from Google, upload it to your shared Library area, and then delete it from Google Docs.
-The Library is the shared part of the UK Cloud.
+Obviously, the ideal method is to move a document from Google Docs to the Library – download it from Google, upload it to your shared Library area, and then delete it from Google Docs.
+The Library is the shared part of UK Cloud.

-- Navigate to the folder where you want the link to appear (in your shared library folder if you want all rebels to have it, or in your group folder if it is private to your group).
+- Navigate to the folder where you want the link to appear (in your shared library folder if you want all XR members to have access to it, or in your group folder if it is private to your group)

-- Enter the name you want for the link as it will appear in the file list (doesn't have to be the filename, keep it fairly short).
-Don't delete the ".URL" on the end of the name.
-Press enter or click the arrow.
+- Enter the name for the link as it will appear in the file list (this doesn't have to be the filename, so it is better keep it fairly short).
+Don't delete the ".URL" at the end of the name

-- In the box that pops up after a second or two enter the link URL that you got from google (or any other link you want) and click Save.
+- In the box that pops up after a second or two, enter the link URL from step 1 (or any other link you want) and click Save

 Sharing files or folders